Best Subprime Loans for Bad Credit in May 2026

 The APR charged for your auto loan will depend heavily on your credit score, so subprime borrowers should be prepared for a two-digit interest rate.

-But while higher APRs definitely make for more expensive loans, the interest rate isn’t the only factor in your monthly auto payment.
-The length of your auto loan term will also play a large role in the total cost of your loan and in the size of your monthly payment.
+Higher APRs can certainly make loans more expensive, but the interest rate isn’t the only thing affecting your monthly auto payment.
+The length of your auto loan term also significantly impacts the total cost of your loan and your monthly payment size.

 Longer loan terms — particularly subprime loans with higher APRs — will cost you more overall, thanks to the additional interest payments.
 Conversely, shorter loan terms will have larger monthly payments but be less expensive overall.